 The Banking Regulation Review: Liechtenstein

-Liechtenstein, which is located in the heart of Europe, is known to be a niche player for financial services.
-Many investors and advisers know about its liberal company system, including the company limited by shares, Anstalt,2 foundation and the Anglo-Saxon style trust.
-Liechtenstein banks support these companies by delivering the necessary banking services.
+Liechtenstein, which is located in the heart of Europe, is known to be a niche player in financial services.
+Many investors and advisers know about its liberal company system, including the company limited by shares, Anstalt,2 foundation3 and the Anglo-Saxon style trust.
+Liechtenstein banks support these companies and entities by delivering the necessary banking services.

-Of the 15 banks licensed in Liechtenstein today, five are subsidiaries of Swiss, Austrian and Luxembourg banks.
+Of the 12 banks licensed in Liechtenstein today, five are subsidiaries of Swiss, Austrian and Luxembourgian banks.

 Liechtenstein banks traditionally focus on private banking.
 They do not engage in investment banking, and carry comparatively low risks.
 Thanks to Liechtenstein's participation in the European single market, Liechtenstein banks enjoy full freedom of services, capital, persons and goods throughout the entire EEA.
 This makes it possible to offer financial products from Liechtenstein that are based on the Swiss franc (Liechtenstein's official currency) and are authorised throughout the entire EU.
 Thanks to this special status, Liechtenstein offers attractive diversification options to globally orientated investors.